Low-Rank Graphon Learning for Networks: Introduction

 \section{Introduction}

-With advancements in data collection and analysis techniques, the {learning} of network data has become increasingly prevalent across diverse domains.
-Examples include brain networks \citep{maugis2020testing}, co-authorship networks \citep{Isfandyari2023Global}, and biological networks \citep{Kamimoto2023Dissecting}, among others.
-A central challenge in analyzing such data is understanding the underlying generative mechanisms, which are crucial for tasks such as studying dynamic evolution \citep{10.1214/18-AOS1751}, predicting links \citep{gao2016optimal}, and detecting communities \citep{jin2021survey}.
+With advances in data collection, modeling network data has become increasingly important across domains such as brain networks \citep{maugis2020testing}, co-authorship networks \citep{Isfandyari2023Global}, and biological systems \citep{Kamimoto2023Dissecting}.
+A key challenge is understanding the generative mechanisms underlying these networks, which informs tasks like studying dynamics \citep{10.1214/18-AOS1751}, link prediction \citep{gao2016optimal}, and community detection \citep{jin2021survey}.

-One effective framework for modeling network data is that of exchangeable graphs, where nodes represent objects and edges indicate connections between them.
-Exchangeability implies that the joint distribution of edges remains invariant under any permutation of the nodes.
-According to the Aldous-Hoover theorem, any exchangeable graph can be characterized by a graph function, commonly referred to as a graphon.
-Graphons have gained significant attention due to their ability to address key challenges in network analysis, such as explaining the asymptotic normality of subgraph counts \citep{bickel2011method} and enabling hypothesis testing for graph equivalence \citep{maugis2020testing}.
-Moreover, the graphon framework encompasses several widely used models as special cases, including the stochastic block model (SBM) \citep{holland1983stochastic}, the random dot product graph (RDPG) model \citep{young2007random}, and the latent space model \citep{hoff2002latent}.
+A powerful framework for modeling networks is based on exchangeable graphs, where node permutations leave the edge distribution invariant.
+By the Aldous-Hoover theorem \citep{kallenberg2005probabilistic}, such graphs are characterized by a graphon, a symmetric measurable function.
+Graphons offer a unified perspective, supporting tasks such as asymptotic analysis of subgraph counts \citep{bickel2011method} and graph equivalence testing \citep{maugis2020testing}.
+They also underpin widely used models, including the stochastic block model (SBM) \citep{holland1983stochastic}, random dot product graphs (RDPG) \citep{young2007random}, and latent space models \citep{hoff2002latent}.

-A graphon is a symmetric, measurable bivariate function that, without additional assumptions, is not directly estimable from a single observed network.
-However, by leveraging its eigenvalue-eigenfunction decomposition, we can impose a highly effective assumption: truncating the decomposition to retain terms with the largest eigenvalues, akin to principal component analysis.
-This truncation ensures that the resulting connection probability matrix $P$---formed by evaluating the graphon function at the nodes---inherits the same low-rank structure as the truncated graphon.
+A graphon is a symmetric, measurable bivariate function and serves as the limit object for sequences of dense graphs \citep{lovasz2006limit}.
+Without further assumptions, it cannot be directly estimated from a single network.
+However, its eigenvalue-eigenfunction decomposition offers a practical solution: by truncating to the leading components---analogous to principal component analysis---we obtain a low-rank approximation.
+The resulting connection probability matrix $P$, constructed by evaluating the graphon at observed nodes, inherits this low-rank structure.